Treatment

 Cystine stones are caused by too much cystine (an amino acid) in your urine.
 This condition is uncommon and inherited.
 Penicillamine or tiopronin reduces cystine.
 Bicarbonate, potassium citrate, or a similar drug dissolves cystine stones.

 Calcium stones are caused by a number of different things.
-If you have too much calcium in your urine, your healthcare provider may prescribe diuretics.
-If your urine has too much oxalate or if your stones are from too little citrate, your healthcare provider may give you a different medicine.
+If you have too much calcium in your urine, your doctor may prescribe diuretics.
+If your urine has too much oxalate or if your stones are from too little citrate, your doctor may give you a different medicine.

 Online Medical Reviewer: Marianne Fraser MSN RN